 A well-insulated garage door helps you save energy and money.
 It reduces the amount of heating your house needs and lowers your utility bills by acting as a buffer zone and keeping the cold temperature from entering your house.
 A warmer garage in winter can also save you from avoidable car troubles and repairs.
 After all, the drops in temperature can cause your car’s battery to lose power faster and its transmission fluid to thicken and lose velocity, resulting in difficulty shifting gears.

-Understanding R-value and applying that knowledge in choosing your new garage door can make a large difference for your home.
+Understanding garage wall insulation r-value and applying that knowledge in choosing your new garage door can make a large difference for your home.
 Contact Steel City Garage Doors today for professional help and a broad selection of high-quality garage doors for all your needs.